History of the Club and Host Stores

 History of the Club Stores

+At the club picnics from Arcadia County Park, we would take a run/jog/walk tour of the club host stores.
 Click on the map above and print out a copy to take with you on the run.
 The numbers on the map are the mileage between the stores.
 The photos below show what those locations look like today.

 In August of 1979, Bill and Sandy Johnson opened a Loeschorn's For Runners franchise store at 147 N. Santa Anita Ave. in Arcadia.
 Customers on their own gathered on Wednesday evenings to run from the store, and later formed a chapter of the Loeschorn's running club.